This article had an update on May 22, 2019.

 - 5 So is Bitcoin Legal in the Philippines?

 With its popularity at an all-time high, bitcoin naturally earns the attention of the Bangko Sentral ng Pilipinas (BSP), the country’s currency, money supply, and interest rate manager.

 The Central Bank of the Philippines recently mentioned how bitcoin, created by the anonymous Satoshi Nakamoto, is becoming popular in the Philippines.
-BSP Deputy Governor Nestor A. Espenilla Jr. even said last January 2017 how Filipinos have started using Bitcoin to send or receive remittances from the United States and elsewhere abroad.
+Then-BSP Deputy Governor Nestor A. Espenilla Jr. even said last January 2017 how Filipinos have started using bitcoin to send or receive remittances from the United States and elsewhere abroad.